FriendsOfTYPO3/tt_address/Documentation/Administration/Updating/Index.rst

 Translation files for languages other then English are not included directly in the extension anymore.
-You can get them from the translation server at :guilabel:`Admin tools > Maintenance > Manage Languages`.
+You can get them from the translation server at :guilabel:`Admin tools > Maintenance > Manage Language Packs`.

 Updating from 4.x to 5.0.0
 --------------------------

 .. warning::

-	The upgrade wizard to migrate from pibase to extbase plugins have been removed.
+	The upgrade wizard to migrate from pi_base to extbase plugins have been removed.
 If you need those, please install version 4.x first and upgrade afterwards.

 With the version 5.0.0 the TYPO3 versions 9 and 10 are supported which also means that the support for version 8 has been dropped.